GSA/ficam-federation/_plan/00_index.md

 Once you get a green light:

 <i class="fa fa-check-square-o"></i> &nbsp;**Identify an architecture team to propose a federation solution**
-* Identify archtecture team members
+* Identify architecture team members
 * Develop a proposed federation solution:
 > Count the targeted websites and mission-critical applications<br>
 > Determine what existing IT infrastructure can be reused<br>
 > Determine whether new IT needs to be added and what<br>
-> Develop a protentially viable solution<br>
+> Develop a potentially viable solution<br>

 With the proposed solution in hand: